Skip to content

 Consider a topical medication

-Minoxidil, the active ingredient in Rogaine, is an over-the-counter medication that can be applied to the hair in liquid or mousse form.
+If hair growth serums don’t work, try Minoxidil.
+The active ingredient in Rogaine, is an over-the-counter medication that can be applied to the hair in liquid or mousse form.
 The medication works by stimulating the hair follicles and promoting regrowth.
 However, it is not a miracle drug.
 While it can produce some new growth of fine hair in some — not all — women, it can’t restore the full density of the lost hair.
 It’s not a quick fix, either for hair loss in women.
 You won’t see results until you use the drug for at least two months.

 Like this post?
 Support Us or Sign up to our newsletter to get more articles like this delivered straight to your inbox!